AgeOfMarcus/ai-control/README.md

     * If you're running the termux agent and the controller on the same device, you can skip this step as it defaults to `http://localhost:8080`
     * Otherwise, it's just `http://` + your phone's IP address + `:8080` for the port

 For the agent device, make sure you have the Termux-API app installed along with the interface.
-To install the interface, run `pkg install termux-*` from within a termux session.
+To install the interface, run `pkg install termux-*` from within a termux session. **Be sure to enable all permissions you want to use for Termux-API - for Android 13+ you might need to [allow restricted settings](https://support.google.com/android/answer/12623953?hl=en).**

 # usage

-Verbose mode will be set on as default until v2.
+Verbose mode will be set on as default so you can see what actions are performed.

 1. Run `main.py` for the CLI interface